istaari/Leetcode/Leetcode_Notes.md

 - [Alien Dictionary](https://leetcode.com/problems/alien-dictionary/solution/) - Determine the order of letters in an alien language based on a list of words.

+- [Longest Increasing Path in a Matrix](https://leetcode.com/problems/longest-increasing-path-in-a-matrix/) - Find the longest increasing path in a matrix.

 ### **Union Find**

 **Examples:**

-- [Number of Islands](https://leetcode.com/problems/number-of-islands/) - Count the number of distinct islands in a 2D grid of water and land using Union Find.

 - [Largest Component Size by Common Factor](https://leetcode.com/problems/largest-component-size-by-common-factor/) - Find the largest connected component of nodes that share a common factor.

 - [Most Stones Removed with Same Row or Column](https://leetcode.com/problems/most-stones-removed-with-same-row-or-column/) - Find the maximum number of stones that can be removed in a grid using Union Find.

-- [Number of Connected Components in an Undirected Graph](https://leetcode.com/problems/number-of-connected-components-in-an-undirected-graph/) - Find the number of connected components in an undirected graph using Union Find.

 ### **Minimum Spanning Tree (MST)**

 **Kruskal's Algorithm**

+- Uses edges, sorts them, and adds them one by one to form the MST

 **Prim's Algorithm**

+- Uses nodes, expanding the MST from a starting node

 **Examples:**